Equilevel algebras: Cycles in for arbitrary . Proof of Theorems , , and

-If $k$ is even, then the first bundle is non-orientable, and its first Stiefel--Whitney class in $\diamondsuit_k$ is Poincar\'e dual to an arbitrary fiber of the fiber bundle (\ref{fb9}).
-Therefore, the cup product of the class $w_1$ of the first vector bundle and the class $w_1^{k-1}$ of the second one takes the non-zero value on the cycle $\diamondsuit_k$.
-In particular, this cycle defines a non-trivial element of the group $H_k(\overline{CD}_k, \Z_2)$ for even $k$.
-If $k>2$ (and is even) then this element is independent of the class of the variety $\aleph_k$, because, by Lemmas \ref{le79} and \ref{prt23}, the class $w_k(\N_k)$ takes different values on these two cycles. $\Box_{\ref{estim3}}$
+If $k$ is even, then the first bundle from the previous proof is non-orientable, and its first Stiefel--Whitney class in $H^1(\diamondsuit_k, {\mathbb Z}_2)$ is Poincar\'e dual to an arbitrary fiber of the fiber bundle (\ref{fb9}).
+Therefore, the cup product of the class $w_1$ of the first vector bundle and the class $w_1^{k-1}$ of the second one takes the non-zero value on the fundamental cycle of the manifold $\diamondsuit_k$.
+In particular, this cycle defines a nontrivial element of the group $H_k(\overline{CD}_k, {\mathbb Z}_2)$ for even $k$.
+If $k$ is even and greater than $2$, then this element is independent of the fundamental class of the variety $\aleph_k$, because, by Lemmas \ref{le79} and \ref{prt23}, the class $w_k(\N_k)$ takes different values on these two cycles. $\Box_{\ref{estim3}}$